dhiraj-patel/Monopoly/README.md

 	     - also created the arraylist of properties that he owns, and added the accessors and mutators for that.

-	   - JACKEY:
+	   - Jackey:

-	     - chagned the font for the opening background
+	     - changed the font for the opening background

-	     - stylist editing.
+	     - stylistic editing.

-	     - added a new state, and added some buttons.
+	     - added a new state and some buttons.

+	AT HOME:

+		- Jackey: Added new pictures for player select screen.
+Made code neater by placing them in new tabs.

 PROJECT PLAN: